ganeti/ganeti/doc/design-2.0.rst

 will cause I/O errors on the instance, so (if a longer instance downtime is acceptable) we can postpone the restart of the instance until the resync is done.
-However, disk I/O errors on S2 will cause dataloss, since we don't have a good copy of the data anymore, so in this case waiting for the sync to complete is not an option.
+However, disk I/O errors on S2 will cause data loss, since we don't have a good copy of the data anymore, so in this case waiting for the sync to complete is not an option.
 As such, it is recommended that this feature is used only in conjunction with proper disk monitoring.